4 min read

 Microservices rules #10: Make smaller, safer, and reversible changes - part 3

-This is the fifth article in the series about microservices rules: what good looks like, which are a set of principles and practices for using microservices effectively.
+This article continues the series on microservices rules: what good looks like, a collection of principles and practices that help teams adopt microservices successfully.

 In the previous two articles, I described why it’s important to break what would otherwise be a big, risky and difficult to reverse change to your application, into a series of smaller, safer, and reversible changes.
 I also covered how each developer should strive to break their work into small, incremental changes that are deployed to production at least once a day.